 The park features the site of an old Victorian manor house and formal gardens with Grange Valley Nature Reserve, Boilton Wood and Pope Lane Field close by.
 The park won Preston's first Green Flag Award in 2002 and has retained its status ever since.

 For more information see Visit Preston - Grange Park.

-If you would like to volunteer at one of our local parks see friends of the park.
+If you would like to volunteer at one of our local parks please visit friends of the Park.

 For more information on upcoming park activities and events see Visit Preston - What's On.

 Map addresses for parks in Preston

 - Avenham Park, South Meadow Lane, Preston, PR1 8JT.

 - Moor Park, Preston, PR1 6AS.